WHENUA FONUA ‘ENUA

 Both the exhibition and the publication explore the area, detailing the idiosyncratic markers of Work and Kitto’s remembered youth.
 Through exploring memories of their formative years and looking further into the history that came before them, the artists have captured a contemporary living history intertwined with their suburban stories.

-Limited Edition of 20 copies, 12 copies available for sale.
-RRP NZ$350 inc. GST
+Limited Edition of 20 copies.
+OUT OF PRINT RRP NZ$350 inc. GST

 For all orders and requests firstname.lastname@example.org